kubevirt/user-guide/docs/operations/export_api.md

 # Export API
-It can be desireable to export a Virtual Machine and its related disks out of a cluster so you can import that Virtual Machine into another system or cluster.
+It can be desirable to export a Virtual Machine and its related disks out of a cluster so you can import that Virtual Machine into another system or cluster.
 The Virtual Machine disks are the most prominent things you will want to export.
 The export API makes it possible to declaratively export Virtual Machine disks.
 It is also possible to export individual PVCs and their contents, for instance when you have created a memory dump from a VM or are using virtio-fs to have a Virtual Machine populate a PVC.

 In order not to overload the kubernetes API server the data is transferred through a dedicated export proxy server.
 The proxy server can then be exposed to the outside world through a service associated with an Ingress/Route or NodePort.